dshen109/RoverContinuousExample/README.md

 ### Download the MCDP image

 Execute the command `docker pull zupermind/mcdp:2025` in the command line tool.
+Docker will download around 10GB of data to your computer.

 ### Test Your Installation and First Run of Solver